koselig/documentation/filters.md

 # Filters

-Koselig provides a simple way to interface with Wordpress' filters.
+Koselig provides a simple way to interface with WordPress' filters.
 Filters should be declared in a service provider in your application.

 ### Hooking an existing filter action